Tomboys and Totems

 The picnic takes place on St Valentine’s Day.
-Although named for a saint, the date is a license for the expression of natural desire, the heart of paganism.
-Along with the use of “pipes of pan” in the soundtrack, the culture of the schoolgirls is a scrapbook of Victorian symbols for fertility, awakening sexual desire and passionate obsessions strictly bound by the corset of Victorian religion.
-(In one scene, recitation of an ode to St Valentine is cut off for the sake of memorization of Casabianca).
-Victoriana is indeed not one but two women, a bride and a harlot.
+Although named for a saint, the date is a licence for the expression of natural impulses, the heart of paganism.
+Along with the use of “pipes of pan” in the film soundtrack, the culture of the schoolgirls is a scrapbook of Victorian fertility symbols.
+Yet, these passionate obsessions and an awakening sexual desire are strictly bound by the corset of Victorian religion.
+In one scene, recitation of a personal ode to St Valentine is censored for the sake of the memorization of the curricular Casabianca.
+Like first century Israel, Victoriana is indeed not one but two women, the bride and the harlot.

-The golden icon is a blessed sylph named Miranda, and both her appearance and her disappearance become elements in a sort of sacrificial ascension.
+The golden icon is a blessed sylph named Miranda, likened to “the Botticelli angel” by one of her teachers.
+Both her appearance and her disappearance become elements in a sort of sacrificial ascension.
 Time stops and her potential is suddenly a flower pressed in a vice of tragedy.
 The end of her childhood is the birth of Venus.
 Though her purity is gone from the world, the memory of its fragrance fills the imaginations of those left behind, just as the mystery of the missing women corrupts, terrorizes and curses them, one by one.

-The other thread is the quiet but unsettling tension in the clash of cultures and landscapes.
-The differences between the rough Australian stable hand and the young English gentleman are humorous but telling.
+This dichotomy between nature and nurture is echoed in the quiet but unsettling tension between conflicting cultures and landscapes.
+The contrast of the rough Australian stablehand with the young English gentleman is humorous but telling.
 They do not lock horns but become friends—and possible suspects.

-The real discord is the imported English culture, its literature, dress and architecture transplanted, unadapted, into the dangerous and unforgiving Australian landscape.
-Peter Weir gives the rock a brooding life of its own.
-In contrast, Appleyard College is a manmade Eden, a Temple and a greenhouse with boundaries clearly defined.
-Its lush lawns end abruptly and give way to brown fields.
+There is real discord, however, between the imported English culture and the dangerous and unforgiving Australian landscape into which its literature, dress and architecture have been confidently transplanted, entirely unadapted.
+Appleyard College is a manmade Eden, a temple and a greenhouse with boundaries clearly defined, its lush lawns giving way abruptly to brown fields.
 Moreover, the building in real life, Martindale Hall, was itself a deliberate reconstruction of the English home of the owner’s wife for the purpose of luring her to Australia.
-She never came, and he eventually lost it in a gambling debt.
+She never came, and he eventually lost the property in a gambling debt.